kappafon/ai-copilots/content/Glossary/How AI Coding Copilots Work.md

 ---
-title: How AI Coding Copilots Work
+title: How AI Coding Copilots Work?
 tags:
 ---
 The way coding copilots generally work is that the information is sent from the computer to the AI, and AI retains the information to train the language model.